Pieter Kooijmans: Academic and political career

-Following graduation, Kooijmans joined the University's faculty as Professor of Public International Law and European Law, from 20 February 1964 until 11 May 1973.
+From 1962 to 1965 Kooijmans was lector (associate professor) of international and European law at the VU, and on 26 March 1965 he was appointed full professor of international law, succeeding Gezina van der Molen.
 In 1976 and again in 1991, he served as a lecturer at The Hague Academy of International Law.
-From 1978 to 1992, he served as a Professor of Public International Law at the University of Leiden.

-He served in the Dutch Foreign Ministry as State Secretary for Foreign Affairs from 1973 to 1977.
-After the election of 1972 Kooijmans was appointed as State Secretary for Foreign Affairs in the Cabinet Den Uyl until 19 December 1977.
+After the election of 1972 Kooijmans was appointed as State Secretary for Foreign Affairs in the Den Uyl cabinet until 19 December 1977.
 The Cabinet Den Uyl fell on 22 March 1977 after four years of tensions in the coalition and continued to serve in a demissionary capacity.
-In May 1977 Kooijmans announced that he wouldn't stand for the election of 1977.
-Following the cabinet formation of 1977 Kooijmans was not giving a cabinet post in the new cabinet, the Cabinet Den Uyl was replaced by the Cabinet Van Agt–Wiegel on 19 December 1977.
+In May 1977 Kooijmans announced that he would not stand for the election of 1977.
+Following the cabinet formation Kooijmans did not return in the new cabinet.

-Kooijmans semi-retired from national politics and became active in the public sector and served as a professor of International law and International relations at the Leiden University from 10 January 1978 until 20 December 1992 and served as a professor of International law and International relations at The Hague Academy of International Law from 1 August 1979 until 1 November 1989.
-Kooijmans also served as an diplomat on behalf of the United Nations as a special rapporteur on Human rights and Torture.
+Kooijmans semi-retired from national politics and served as a professor of international law at Leiden University from 10 January 1978 until 20 December 1992.
+He also taught international law and international relations at The Hague Academy of International Law from 1 August 1979 until 1 November 1989.
+Kooijmans also served as United Nations special rapporteur on human rights and torture.

-Kooijmans was appointed as Minister of Foreign Affairs in the Cabinet Lubbers III following the appointment of Hans van den Broek as the European Commissioner, taking office on 3 January 1993.
+Kooijmans was appointed as minister of foreign affairs in the Third Lubbers cabinet following the appointment of Hans van den Broek as the European Commissioner, taking office on 3 January 1993.
 In September 1993 Kooijmans announced that he would not stand for the election of 1994.
-The Cabinet Cabinet Lubbers III was replaced by the Cabinet Kok I on 22 August 1994.

 He served as a Judge on the International Court of Justice from 1997 to 2006.

-On 5 February 2014, Kooijmans' alma mater, the Vrije Universiteit started the Kooijmans Institute.
+On 5 February 2014, Kooijmans' alma mater, the VU, started the Kooijmans Institute.